 While assessing the different technologies available, careful consideration should be taken.
-Benign skin lesions should not be inappropriately excised while also avoiding inappropriate referrals for visit to a specialist.
+Benign skin lesions should not be inappropriately excised while also avoiding inappropriate referrals for visits to a specialist.
 The study conducted by Dr. Jac Dinnes, of the University of Birmingham‘s Institute of Applied Health Research, aims to provide the best evidence in identification and treatment methodologies for skin cancer.

-While analyzing skin lesions, just inspecting the lesion with visual inspection carries a high risk of missing out malignant melanomas.
-With the advent of the current new technology, many people prefer to self analyze their symptoms including abnormal skin lesions online.
+While analyzing skin lesions, just inspecting the lesion with visual inspection carries a high risk of missing out on malignant melanomas.
+With the advent of the current new technology, many people prefer to self-analyze their symptoms including abnormal skin lesions online.
 Many smartphone applications are available on the market that claims to diagnose skin lesions just by taking a photo.
 Such technologies are highly unreliable and can dissuade people from visiting specialists.

 Dermoscopy uses a handheld microscope to inspect new or changing moles or lesions by zooming into them.
 In the hands of a specialist, dermoscopy can significantly improve the diagnostic accuracy of melanoma in comparison to visual inspection.
 It can also be helpful in diagnosing other skin cancers such as basal cell carcinoma.

 The use of dermoscopy is already a well-known and widely used procedure by dermatologists all over the globe.
 It is being most commonly used for diagnosing melanoma.
 However, its use in diagnosing other skin lesions as part of primary care has not yet been studied extensively.
-Promoting the use of dermoscopy by general practitioners can drastically reduce the risk of wrongful diagnosis of life-threatening skin cancers.
+Promoting the use of dermoscopy by general practitioners can drastically reduce the risk of a wrongful diagnosis of life-threatening skin cancers.
 All GPs should be recommended to analyze suspicious lesions by Dermoscopy.

 Artificial intelligence techniques

 Using more advanced Artificial intelligence techniques such as computer-assisted diagnosis (CAD) in comparison to dermoscopy can be used to identify melanomas with much more accuracy.
-Although it is more accurate than dermoscopy, CAD systems are more likely to show false positive diagnosis.
+Although it is more accurate than dermoscopy, CAD systems are more likely to show false positives.
 False positives can lead to massive costs in unnecessary surgery and referrals.